DustinHall/dustinhall.github.io/reading-notes/git-intro.md

 ![Screen Shot 2021-06-26 at 4 11 46 PM](https://user-images.githubusercontent.com/84751034/123524573-4f144180-d699-11eb-952a-f506c7f84f34.png)

 **Committing Files** should be done after staging them using `$ git commit -m “made change x,y,z”` it is always a good idea to leave detailed messages about your changes.
-To commit all use `$ git commit -a`.
+If you want to commit all files you would use `$ git commit -a`.